 Best Light Bulbs For Each Room In yoUr House

 Bathrooms – The bathroom is one place where you don’t necessarily want to have mood lighting.
-Bright white bulbs work better.
+Bright white light works better over the bathroom vanity.
 My favorite bulb to use is bright white/cool white (depending on the brand).
 Day light bulbs look way to blue.
 It’s also better to use the highest wattage your fixture allows.
 This is not a space that needs to be cozy.

 Bedrooms – Bedrooms tend to be cozier rooms.
 Soft white bulbs are good for these spaces.
 You can add a task light near your bed for reading, but if you have lamps, don’t use daylight bulbs.

 Kitchens – Kitchens are like bathrooms.
-Warm light is not as important as enough light.
+Warm light is not as important as the amount of light.
 Use cooler white bulbs, like bright white or cool white.

 Living Room – Living rooms are more like bedrooms.
 You want them to feel more cozy.
-It’s better to use a soft white bulb instead of something has harsh as daylight.
+It’s better to use a soft white bulb instead of something as harsh as daylight.

-What if you don’t want a different kind of bulb for all of these rooms?
+What if you don’t want a different types of bulbs for all of these rooms?
 Too bad, unfortunately.
 Most of the fixtures in kitchens and bathrooms take different types of bulbs than lamps.
 If I had to choose one LED bulb, I would choose the soft white for all lamps and a cool white or bright white for other light fixtures.